dslab2018/dslab2018.github.io/labs/week12/README.md

-# Week 12 Data Science Lab

-## Final Project
+# Final Project

-### Problem Description
+## Problem Description

-You are a regular user of the public transit system, and you are checking the operator's schedule to meet your friends in a restaurant at 7pm.
+Imagine you are a regular user of the public transit system, and you are checking the operator's schedule to meet your friends for a class reunion.
 The choices are:

-1. You could leave in 30mins, and arrive with spare time to order an appetizer with other early comers before 7pm.
+1. You could leave in 10mins, and arrive with enough time to spare for gossips while waiting for the latecomers.

-2. You could leave in 15mins on a different route and arrive barely in time for dinner.
+2. You could leave now on a different route and arrive just in time for the reunion.

-Undoubtly, with only information at hands, most people will opt for option 1.
+Undoubtly, with only this information at hands, most people will opt for 1.

-If we now tell you that option 1. has a connection with a short inter-connection time of 3mins, that if missed you will not make it in time for dessert.
+If we now tell you that option 1 includes a connection that you must not miss, there is a 5 minutes waiting time between connections, and that we know from experience that the bus on the first leg is late 50% the time.
+If we also tell you that option 2 will take you there mostly on time, barring an act of god or other unforseable event.
+Would you still consider option 1?

+Probably not.
+However, most public transit applications will insist on the first option.
+This is because they are programmed to plan routes that offer the shortest travel times on the paper, and this without taking risks into account.

-In the final project of this class, we will reuse the SBB data set (TODO: which city).
+In this final project you will team up in groups of 3 minimum, ideally 4, and will propose our own public transit planner to improve on that.
+You will reuse the SBB data set (TODO: which city).

-### Grading Method
+## Grading Method
 - Routing engine (design and implementation)
 - Visualization
 - Documentation (written, oral)

-### Hints
+## Hints

 Before you get started, we offer a few hints:

 Reserve some time to Google up the state of the art before implementing.
 There is a substantial amount of work on this topic.
-Start with a few key words such as time-dependent or time-varying networks, stochastic, and uncertainty.
-Throw in a pinch of transit and isochrone to the recipe and voilà.
+Look for time-dependent, or time-varying networks, stochastic route planning under uncertainty and isochrone maps.
+Throw in public transit here and there.
 Or you can start with the references provided below.

 You should already be acquainted with the data.
 However, as you learn about the state of the art, spend time to better understand your data before you build.